Reduction to master integrals via intersection numbers and polynomial expansions: Dual integrals and analytic regulators

 and \emph{systematically} work in the $\rho_j\to 0$ limit.
 In other words, we multiply each factor $z_j^{-\alpha_j}$ by the analytic regulator $\rho_j$ if (and only if) $\alpha_j>0$, i.e.\ when $z_j$ appears in the denominator of $\ph_L$.
 Then, each step in the algorithm is worked out by keeping only the leading contributions in the $\rho_j\to 0$ limit.

 One can easily see that the dependence on $\rho_j$ of intersection numbers only appears at the $j$-th level of the recursion.
-On the other hand, intersection numbers of $j$-fold integrals are systematically computed in the $\rho_j\to 0$ limit, which is \emph{finite} when we use left integrands of the form~\eqref{eq:rhophil}.
-Hence, we only have to consider one regulator at a time, namely $\rho_j$ (and only $\rho_j$) at the $j$-th step of the recursion.
+On the other hand, intersection numbers of $j$-fold integrals are systematically computed in the $\rho_j\to 0$ limit, which is \emph{finite} when we use left integrands of the form~\eqref{eq:rhophil}.\footnote{This is true if at most single poles in each regulator $\rho_j$ appear when solving the differential equations required for computing intersection numbers.
+This can be easily proved to be true in the univariate case.
+In the multivariate case, we empirically find it to be true in all the examples we computed, but exceptions may exists and may be investigated in future works.} Hence, we only have to consider one regulator at a time, namely $\rho_j$ (and only $\rho_j$) at the $j$-th step of the recursion.

 Consider a generic integration variable $z=z_j$ and the corresponding regulator $\rho=\rho_j$.
 When solving eq.~\eqref{eq:diffeq1} for $\psi$, for each order of the Laurent or $p(z)$-adic series expansion in $z$ of the equation, we only consider the leading term in a $\rho\to 0$ expansion (similar statements hold for $\psi_j$ solving eq.~\eqref{eq:diffeqn}).
 Since we systematically work on the leading coefficients of a $\rho\to 0$ expansion and obtain \emph{finite} intersection numbers after each step of the recursion, the calculation is effectively as simple as one without any dependence on $\rho$ -- or even simpler in most cases.